tytydraco/yessleep/out/The_Stars_Are_Disappearing_and_I_Know_Why_Part_1.md

 I took a deep breath, forcing myself to continue.
 “What if this isn’t the first star it’s consumed?
 What if it moves from one stellar system to another, draining stars of their energy?
 And what if the signal we picked up is a… a beacon?
 A way to attract other sentient beings, like us, to come and investigate?”

-“And then it devours them, too,” Ravi finished quietly, his face pale.
+“And then it devours them, too,” Dr. Singh finished quietly, his face pale.

 “That’s insane,” Michael muttered, shaking his head.
 “Stars die all the time.
 Supernovae, black holes—”